You can configure and change encoding for directories or files including the properties files.

 IntelliJ IDEA lets you change encoding while you work in the editor.
 If you need to check encoding details and configure more options, use the Files Encodings page in .

-To configure encoding for a directory or file without embedded encoding information
+Configure encoding for a directory or a file without built-in encoding information

 In the Settings/Preferences dialog (Ctrl+Alt+S), click File Encodings under Editor.
 The File Encodings page opens.